-Each routine facility inspection will be documented in accordance with Paragraph 3.1.2 of the 2015 MSGP.
+Each routine facility inspection will be documented in accordance with Paragraph 3.1.6 of the 2021 MSGP.
 Inspection summaries will contain all findings, including but not limited to, the following information:

-- The inspection date and time; - The name(s) and signature(s) of the inspector(s); - Weather information; - All observations relating to the implementation of control measures, including: - o A description of any discharges occurring at the time of the inspection; - o Any previously unidentified discharges and/or pollutants from the site; - o Any evidence of, or the potential for, pollutants entering the drainage system; - Observations regarding the physical condition of and around all outfalls including any flow dissipation devices, and evidence of pollutants in discharges and/or the receiving water; and - o Any control measures needing maintenance, repairs, or replacement. - Any additional control measures needed to comply with the permit requirements; and - Any incidents of noncompliance observed.
+- The inspection date and time; - The name(s) and signature(s) of the inspector(s); - Weather information; - All observations relating to the implementation of control measures, including: - A description of any discharges occurring at the time of the inspection; - Any previously unidentified discharges and/or pollutants from the site; - Any evidence of, or the potential for, pollutants entering the drainage system; - Observations regarding the physical condition of and around all outfalls including any flow dissipation devices, and evidence of pollutants in discharges and/or the receiving water; and - Any control measures needing maintenance, repairs, or replacement. - Any additional control measures needed to comply with the permit requirements; and - Any incidents of noncompliance observed; and - A statement, signed and certified in accordance with Appendix B, Subsection 11 inspection identifies BMPs that need to be modified or if additional BMPs are necessary, implementation must be completed before the next anticipated storm event (if practicable), but not more than 45 days after completion of the inspection.